Culture of Fiji: Tradition and hierarchy

 The mataqali are subdivided into Tokatoka, each comprising closely related families.

 Several mataqali comprise a village, several of which form a yavusa or district.
 The British colonial rulers amalgamated the districts into Yasana, or Provinces.
 The districts also form three Matanitu, or Confederacies.
-These are often said to be agglomerations of provinces, but as the latter were a colonial imposition, the boundaries do not coincide exactly, and the Provinces of Tailevu, Ra, Naitasiri, Lomaiviti and parts of Yasawa and Ba makes the Kubuna Confederacy.
+These are often said to be agglomerations of provinces, but as the latter were a colonial imposition, the boundaries do not coincide exactly, and the Provinces of Tailevu, Ra, Naitasiri, Lomaiviti and parts of Yasawa and Ba make up the Kubuna Confederacy.
 This Confederacy in modern Fiji is considered to be the most senior.
 The other two are Burebasaga (covering the rest of Viti Levu), and Tovata, covering Vanua Levu, Lau archipelago and Rotuma.
 Despite its isolation and relatively small size, Tovata has been politically dominant since Fiji gained its independence in 1970.

 Language

 English, Fijian (based on the speech of Bau Island), and Hindustani are the official languages of Fiji.
 The Fijian language has many dialects, and there is a clear distinction between the dialects of the West, Central and Eastern parts of the country.

 Other languages spoken in the country are Fiji Hindi, Cantonese, Rotuman, Gilbertese (Rabi Island), and Tuvaluan (Kioa Island).
 The Fiji Islands are traditionally linked to their island neighbours Rotuma, Tonga and Samoa, and this is evident in the culture and dialects of the Northern and Eastern provinces being Cakaudrove, Bua, Macuata, and Lau.
 The many dialects spoken in these four provinces consistently use sounds that are heard in Tongan and Samoan, but not so with dialects from the Western and South Western parts of Fiji.
 The Fijian language uses a Latin alphabet.
 However, the Fijian alphabet is dissimilar from the English alphabet.
 The following conventions exist: